How To Do Watercolor Lettering With Videos

 MY Tips for watercolor lettering:

 1. Pick up your watercolor paint onto your paintbrush, but make sure that you already have some water or moistness on your paintbrush.
-A dry paint brush makes it difficult to create downstrokes.
+A dry paint brush makes it difficult to create downstrokes, lettering wet is better.

 2. Stop often, rest your wrist, and refill your paintbrush.
 Your paintbrush will not be able to create a thick downstroke if it is dry.